mourisl/Rascaf/README.md

 The new scaffolds can be found in the "assembly_scaffold.fa" file.

 We provide a sample bam file and assembly file in "sample" sub-directory.

+	>./rascaf -b sample/sample.bam -f sample/sample.fa
+	>./rascaf-join -r rascaf.out -o sample

-You could see the connection between chr20_10 and chr20_11 from the result of Rascaf.
+You could see the connection between chr20_10 and chr20_11 from rascaf.out or sample.info.
+And the scaffolded sequence is in sample.fa

 ### Terms of use